sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

 Formatter Widget
 ================

 One recurrent needs is to provide some kind of rich user interface to edit content.
-However depends on the final target the content can have different format : markdown, raw content or html.
+However, this depends on the final target whose content can have different formats : markdown, raw content or html.

-The ``sonata_formatter_type_selector`` widget has been implemented to allow end users to select the correct format for his/her need.
-And depends of the format the textarea will change to match its requirements.
+The ``sonata_formatter_type_selector`` widget has been implemented to allow end users to select the correct format for their need.
+Depending on the format, the textarea will change to match its requirements.

 By default the widget supports these types: